Published on

 Step 2.
 Navigate to the "Advanced features" section;

 Step 3.
-Find and select Android Auto;
+Find and select Android Auto settings;

 Android Auto item